-Head of Humanities: Miss Myers
+Head of Humanities: Mrs Myers Mooney

 "The Humanities subjects allow pupils to immerse themselves in the diversity of other cultures, faiths and environments from across the globe."

 We encourage all pupils to investigate the world around them through whole class and independent enquiry, looking at different geographical locations, cultures and social developments through time.

 We routinely revise our curriculum to provide the knowledge and skills pupils will need in an ever-changing world.

 Pupils will start to gain an understanding of the foundation of the English identity and our close links with France.
 They will understand how Britain emerged as the dominating power through the development of the British empire and how this in turn has reshaped the British identity and culture through the cultural diversity from colonial migration.

 Pupils will also understand the development of modern day concepts of civil rights, they should be able to draw links from the past to demonstrate the evolution of modern society through the Magna Carta, development of government, democracy and abolition of slavery.